 The Linnamo Prize is a Finnish fine arts prize awarded by Olga and Vilho Linnamo Foundation every two years.
 The award is given in recognition of committed exploration shown in artistic practice.
-It is worth 15 000 euros and will be awarded for the first time in 2021.
+It is worth 15 000 euros and was awarded for the first time in 2021.

 With the award the foundation seeks to acknowledge work that invigorates the expressive potentialities of art, modes of experimentality that often take place in the margins of the art world.

 The Linnamo Prize is awarded to an experienced artist or artist group whose work can be anticipated to lead to interesting paths in the future.
 The recipients of the prize are expected to be either Finnish citizens or permanently living and working in Finland.

 The recipient is decided by the board of trustees of Olga and Vilho Linnamo Foundation based on a proposal by a three-person jury composed of artists.
 In 2021-2023 the jury includes the following members: Markus Konttinen (b.
 1957), Jani Ruscica (b.
 1978) and Man Yau (b.
 1991).

 LINNAMO PRIZE AWARDED FOR THE FIRST TIME – VISUAL ARTIST JAMES PREVETT SELECTED AS THE FIRST RECIPIENT OF THE AWARD

 Press release 24 November 2021 6 p.m. | Olga and Vilho Linnamo Foundation and Forum Box cooperative

 In collaboration with the Forum Box cooperative, Olga and Vilho Linnamo Foundation awards for the first time the Linnamo Prize, a new fine arts award worth 15 000 euros.
 The first prize is awarded to the Helsinki-based sculptor James Prevett (b.1977) in recognition of committed exploration in artistic practice.
 The award committee elaborates the selection as follows: